gao440/personal-site/src/data/about.md

 # Intro

 Hi!
 Nice to meet you I'm Charles.
-I am someone who is passionate about storytelling, products and learning.
-In the future I hope to devlop myself and help others along the way!
+I am someone who is passionate about storytelling, product development, and learning.
+In the future I hope to develop myself and help others along the way!

 I am an aspiring Product Manager and Engineer hoping to create a difference.